-- How many males are springing up in the field threatening the crop?
+- How many males are springing up in the field threatening to pollinate and destroy the crop?

 - Is the CBD content in dry biomass what it’s supposed to be?

 The #1 threat is of course high THC content.
-Remember, we’re talking about taking what was ALWAYS high-THC cannabis genetics and getting them to produce far less, while pumping out CBD (with growing demand for other non-intoxicating cannabinoids like CBG, CBC, and CBN).
+Remember, we’re talking about taking what was ALWAYS high to moderate THC-cannabis genetics and getting them to produce far less, while pumping out CBD (with growing demand for other non-intoxicating cannabinoids).

 For Consumers: You may be using CBD products right now, but do you know whether they’re actually whole plant (raw plant extract), full spectrum (less chlorophyll, waxes, and other non-cannabinoid components) or isolate?
 The only reason it matters is because CBD is going to be more effective when taking it in a less processed extract containing more of the plant’s other synergistic non-cannabinoid compounds.
 But for farmers, growing for full spectrum is risky!
 To cut risks, extracting the CBD alone and getting rid of everything else makes sense.
 Once you get into larger production levels, it makes exponentially more sense because of the insane costs involved in ensuring you get a true uniform full spectrum from new hemp CBD genetics.

-The demand for both male and female hemp is going into the stratosphere and won’t come down for some time – most predict around the mid 2020s we’ll begin seeing stabilization and less growth as state programs and CBD production regions are etched out (more on this in a moment).
+The demand for low-THC/high-CBD hemp is going into the stratosphere and won’t come down for some time – most predict around the mid 2020s we’ll begin seeing stabilization and less growth as state programs and CBD production regions are etched out (more on this in a moment).
 Shifts of concern are the rise of ‘Big Corpo-Cannabis’ vs. smaller startup and family operations, and (hopefully) a decrease in associated production costs.